mano-lis/symfony-certif-notes/Routing.md

 * `env(string $name)` : Returns the value of a variable using Environment Variable Processors
 * `service(string $alias)` : Returns a routing condition service

-The service has to add the #[AsRoutingConditionService] attribute or routing.condition_service tag
+The service has to add the `#[AsRoutingConditionService]` attribute or routing.condition_service tag

 ## HTTP methods matching

-With the `methods` options in Route attribute
+* With the `methods` options in Route attribute you can restrict verbs each route responds to.
-HTML form only support GET and POST methods, but symfony form adds automatically a hidden field (e.g. <input type="hidden" name="_method" value="PUT">) if `framework.http_method_override` on true.
+* HTML form only support GET and POST methods, but symfony form adds automatically a hidden field (e.g. <input type="hidden" name="_method" value="PUT">) if `framework.http_method_override` on true.

 ## Debugging